Saturday, December 31, 2011

 There was a very interesting article yesterday on the guardian about this.
 In it, child six billion, Adnan Nevic, 12, hopes child 7 billion will see world peace.
 Is it possible in a world of growing competition for resources?

-If you would like to know how big the world's population was when you were born go here
+If you would like to know how big the world's population was when you were born go here.
+Some tips and tricks for living green at ourbreathingplanet.com

 The following are two videos by National Geographic on this subject: